-For instance, this would mean having Bizagi processes in the development environment send data to the Dataset development environment.
-And similarly, having Bizagi processes in the testing environment send data to the Dataset testing environment (and the same treatment for the production environment).
+For instance, have Bizagi processes in the Development environment send data to the Dataset Development environment.
+Similarly, Bizagi processes in the Testing environment should send data to the Dataset Testing environment.

-The 3 default environments provided for a Dataset cannot be deleted.
+The three default environments provided for a Dataset cannot be deleted.

-In case of wanting to use additional environments, or to explore with them without mixing up sets of data of different nature, you may choose to create any number of custom environments.
+If you want to use additional environments, or to experiment with them without mixing up different sets of data of different nature, you can create any number of custom Dataset environments.

-To create custom environments, click the icon to the rightmost part for a Dataset, and select New environment:
+To create a custom environment, click the three dots menu of a Dataset, then select New environment:

 And that's it.

-At this point, your new Dataset environment will be presented along with the default ones, and you may use it as you would do with the others and as described in the section below.
+At this point, your new Dataset environment is available along with the default ones, and you can use it as you would the others and as described in the section below.

-Click on the icon representing the environment which you want to use for a given Dataset:
+Click the link representing the environment you want to use for a given Dataset:

-For that environment, you may notice you get descriptive information in the upper part, and you are presented with 3 tabs: General information, Explore Data and Security & Connectivity.
+You get information about the environment in the upper part of the screen, and three tabs: General information, Explore Data and Security & Connectivity.